Easy Wednesday Night Dinner Ideas

 Or, make a fun spin on sweet potato fries with crispy parsnip fries.

 Or, you could try something fun with kiwi or a fun, seasonal item.
 The possibilities are endless.
-This article in Very Well has some good ideas for exposing kids to vegetables.
+Plus, you can use these tips on how to get your toddlers to eat veggies.

 Enlist the Help of the Air Fryer